Creative Leadership Workshop

 CREATIVE LEADERSHIP delivery

-- The course will be delivered over four two-day workshops, combining lectures, discussions and group exercises.
+- The course will be delivered over three two-day workshops, combining lectures, discussions and group exercises.

 - Participants will work in groups on a live business case study and prepare a leadership strategy for a business undergoing transition in the creative economy.